The gap between these two approaches is bigger than most sales teams realize, and the numbers make it pretty hard to argue with.

 What is cold prospecting?

-Cold prospecting is the classic method of contacting prospects without them having shown any prior interest in your product or service.
-It is the traditional image of a salesperson calling or emailing a contact list without knowing their current needs or situation.
+Cold prospecting is the classic method: you contact prospects without them having shown any prior interest in your product or service.
+No context, no trigger, just a list and a hope.
+The traditional image is a salesperson dialing or emailing through hundreds of contacts without knowing whether any of them actually need what’s being offered right now.

 Low response rate